qshuai/bitcoin-abc/README.md

 #### Bugs:

-- There is a bytes length limit on macOS platform
+- There is a bytes length limit(up to 1024 bytes) on macOS platform in command line